aregsar/aregsarblog/76ideaz.md

-# 76ideaz - Independant ideas from a to z
+# 76ideaz - Independent ideas from a to z

 At 76ideaz its not business as usual.